RobTillaart/I2CKeyPad/README.md

 - If no key is pressed **I2CKEYPAD_NOKEY** code (16) is returned.
 - If the read value is not valid, e.g. two keys pressed, **I2CKEYPAD_FAIL** code (17) is returned.
 - Otherwise a number 0..15 is returned.

+Note NOKEY and FAIL bot have bit 4 set, all valid keys don't.
+This allows fast checking for valid keys.

 Only if a key map is loaded, the user can call **getChar()** and **getLastChar()** to get mapped keys.